 The addition of the white cornflowers (bottom right test tube below) were purely for blending the tea naturally together, as there is absolutely no fragrance in white cornflowers.
 Who knew?

 What a fabulous team at Theodor.
-Cheers to the lovely staff who came from Normandy to serve tea for the occasion, away from Picorette, their legendary restaurant and tea salon in Granville.
-Many thanks to Maria and Sylvie for a most warming welcome and to Guillaume Leleu for the discovery of this rather special teatime tipple.
-I look forward to serving it with the Parisian pastries in Teatime in Paris!
+Cheers to the lovely staff who came from Normandy to serve tea for the occasion, from Picorette, famous restaurant tea salon in Granville.
+Many thanks to the team for a most warming welcome and to Guillaume Leleu for the discovery of this rather special oolong tea.

 I wonder what Monsieur Leleu is dreaming up for his next tea creation?

 In the meantime, pop in to the Theodor boutique at 28 rue des Sablons in the 16th, near Trocadéro.
-I shall also discover and show you what the other teas are about next time and what pastries from the book will accompany them best.
+To discover more about this fascinating French tea house, read my post on Theodor.

 Note: This was a free tasting open to the public at the Palais Tokyo in Paris on 30 April 2015.
 This post is not sponsored in any way.
 Alas, since writing this article, Theodor Teas has closed its doors.